-I am pleased to present your Annual Water Quality Report for 2023.
-Transparency, health, and safety are key priorities in our company's efforts to provide a high-quality, reliable water supply.
+I am pleased to present your Annual Water Quality Report for 2024.
+We strive to do our part in delivering vital, safe and reliable water services that empower our communities to flourish.
 Included in this report are details about where your water comes from, what it contains, and how it compares to regulatory standards.

-We are proud to share this report which is based on water quality testing through December 2023.
+We are proud to share this report which is based on water quality testing through December 2024.
 We continually strive to supply water that meets and/or exceeds all federal and state water quality regulations at your tap.

-Treating and maintaining a safe and reliable water supply is not only hard work, but it is rewarding.
+Providing a safe and reliable water supply is hard work, but it is satisfying.
 Our team of local water experts are proudly dedicated to providing safe, reliable, and cost-effective service every day.
 This commitment includes acting with integrity, protecting the environment, and enhancing the local community.